joshblumer/dsc-Capstone-Project/README.md

 * Keras 2.2.4
 * MRCNN

-The data used for this project was downloaded from Kaggle at this [link](https://www.kaggle.com/andrewmvd/car-plate-detection)
+The data used for this project was downloaded from [Kaggle](https://www.kaggle.com/andrewmvd/car-plate-detection).

 ## Objectives